 The EDP provides a flexible process that can help students identify and solve problems they encounter.
 By conducting background research and developing multiple ideas for solutions, students can create and test prototypes, evaluate and redesign them, and learn from their mistakes.

-Encourage Collaboration and Teamwork
+5. Encourage Collaboration and Teamwork

-Collaboration is an important aspect of STEAM education.
-Working with others allows students to learn from each other and to develop their teamwork skills.
 A successful STEAM curriculum should include opportunities for students to work in groups or pairs on projects and activities.
+This will also help students understand and appreciate different perspectives and ways of thinking.

-Challenge Students with Problem-Solving Exercises
+6. Challenge Students with Problem-Solving Exercises

 Problem-solving is a critical skill for the 21st century, and it’s an important part of STEAM education.
-Students should be given the opportunity to work on projects that require them to identify problems and come up with creative solutions.
+In a STEAM curriculum, students should be given the opportunity to work on projects that require them to identify problems and come up with creative solutions.

-Fostering Creative Thinking
+7. Fostering Creative Thinking

 This will help them to develop their creativity and to see problems from different perspectives.
 While fostering creative thinking, encourage students to embrace failure and consider the myriad of ways a problem can be solved.

-Pulling It All Together: Resources for Implementing a STEAM Curriculum
+Resources for Implementing a STEAM Curriculum

 Online communities and professional organizations, such as the National Science Teachers Association and the National Council of Teachers of Mathematics, can offer support and guidance.
 These organizations can provide access to research-based strategies and methods, as well as networking opportunities with other educators.

 These lesson plans are designed to be easy to implement, even for teachers with limited experience in these subjects.
 They can be customized to suit the needs of individual classrooms and students.

 Collaboration among teachers is also crucial when creating a STEAM curriculum.
 By sharing ideas and best practices, educators can develop lesson plans that are effective and engaging for students.
 Collaboration can take many forms, including online forums, professional development workshops, and teacher-led discussions.